 Expression of interest for admission to HDR

 The Faculty Research Services office will assess the EOI and determine if the course eligibility criteria have been met and suitable supervision and resources are available.
+You do not need to find a supervisor prior to submitting your EOI.
+However, if there is a particular academic with whom you wish to discuss your proposed research or the possibility of supervision, you are welcome to contact that staff member.

 Higher degree by research courses include: